RandomStudio/intermezzo/README.md

 ### Virtual Inputs and Outputs

-If you need to create virtual (software-only) MIDI devices on your system, simply use `createInput` instead of `findInput` and `createOutput` instead of `findOutput`.
+If you need to create virtual (software-only) MIDI devices on your system, simply use `createVirtualInput` instead of `findInput` and `createVirtualOutput` instead of `findOutput`.
 All other functionality is identical.

 ### Utils